quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Sending with Updated Keys {#old-keys-send}

 An endpoint never sends packets that are protected with old keys.
+Only the current keys are used.
 Keys used for protecting packets can be discarded immediately after switching to newer keys.

 Packets with higher packet numbers MUST be protected with either the same or newer packet protection keys than packets with lower packet numbers.
 An